 General language courses are offered from basic to advanced levels of instruction, with courses for native-level speakers as well.
 Specialized courses are offered at various levels.
 All the general language courses offered are aligned with the United Nations Language Framework.

 How do I know my level?

-If you are not sure of your 'level' in a language, you must take a placement test.
-Tests can be taken through registering on Inspira.
-No test is needed if you are an absolute beginner, a native speaker, or a high-level learner of the language who has a recent diploma or test score showing your proficiency in the language.
-If you fit one of these categories, please email the coordinator listed below of the language(s) you are interested in studying.
+If you are not sure of your 'level' in a language, you must take a placement test in most cases.
+No test is needed if you are an absolute beginner, a native-level speaker, or a high-level learner of the language who has a recent diploma or test score showing your proficiency in the language.
+Please check the requirements of your preferred course in the Course Brochure, as many courses do not require a previous placement test.